Wheelchair Accessible Southbank Centre London

 Blue Badge holders/others with access requirements can be dropped off on the Queen Elizabeth Hall slip road off Belvedere Road (the road between the Royal Festival Hall and the Hayward Gallery).

 Arrival at the Southbank Centre by Public Transport

 The nearest completely step-free Tube station is “Waterloo” (but only if arriving on the Jubilee Line).

-A number of different buses run past, or near, the British Museum.
+A number of different buses run near the Southbank Centre.
 And all buses in central London are wheelchair accessible – and are equipped with a retractable ramp (automatically controlled by the bus driver).
 Bus travel is also free for wheelchair users (your companion has to pay the correct fare though).
 I recommend that you use the official TfL Journey Planner to find the best route for yourself.

 By far the easiest way to arrive at the Southbank Centre, in a wheelchair, and by using public transport, is in one of London’s famous black cabs (taxis).
 It’s also the most expensive way to reach the Southbank Centre.
 All London taxis are equipped with a retractable ramp.

 My recommendation though: